laasya-tankasala/DesignPatterns/src/main/java/structural/decorator/README.md

 Relations:
-Decorator is a and has a Base Component.
+Decorator is-a and has-a Base Component.
+ConcreteComponent is-a Base Component.
+ConcreteDecorator is-a Base Component.

 Implementations:
 Decorator package has only the template implemented, look into pizza package for a meaningful and comprehensible implementation.